 The NaNoWriMo rules aside, you don’t necessarily have to write 50,000 words in November alone.

-As Grimes says, writing is hard and writing meaningful, polished scenes with clear, communicative style and playful verve takes time.
+As Grimes says in her Medium piece, writing is hard and writing meaningful, polished scenes with clear, communicative style and playful verve takes time.

 Yet as Julia Cameron says in The Artist’s Way for Parents, structure helps creativity to flourish: